 Only air is compressed to a pressure of about 35 kilograms/cm².
 Hence the temperature after this compression is reached near to 600-degree centigrade.

 The fuel sprayed into this compressed air also must be uniformly distributed.
 So that enough Oxygen in the air is available to every particle of fuel for complete combustion.

-The distribution of the fuel is also assisted by the turbulence of air.
+The distribution of the fuel is also assisted by the turbulence of the air.
 Which can be brought about by properly designed inlet ports.
 Which is located at top of the piston and the combustion chamber.

-In compression ignition engine (diesel engine), a pressure as high as 100 to 300 kilogram/cm² is required to be developed for fuel injection systems.
+In a compression ignition engine (diesel engine), a pressure as high as 100 to 300 kilogram/cm² is required to be developed for fuel injection systems.

 Requirements of Fuel Injection Systems